FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ### Exporting and Importing Flows

 When you export or import a flow, Node-RED interacts with the `flows.json` file.
 For instance, if you import a flow and deploy it, it will get stored in the `flows.json` file.
-Similarly, when you export a flow, Node-RED reads from the `flows.json` file to provide the current configuration.
+Similarly, when you export a flow, Node-RED reads from the `flows.json` file to provide the current flow configuration.

 ### Node Installation via Palette Manager